MapRVA/skyway/docs/src/skyfilter.md

-# OSMFilter
+# SkyFilter

-OSMFilter is a bespoke filtering language designed for skyway, allowing you to transform element data as they pass through skyway.
+SkyFilter is a bespoke filtering language designed for skyway, allowing you to transform element data as they pass through skyway.

 <div class="warning">
 This feature is intended to be the biggest value-add of skyway, but I haven't yet settled on a syntax that feels right.